dividat/driver/Readme.md

 #### Senso Flex replay

 The Senso Flex replayer (`npm run replay-flex`) supports the same parameters as the Senso replayer.

-It mocks the driver with respect to the `/flex` WebSocket resource, so the driver can not be running at the same time.
+It mocks the driver with respect to the `/flex` WebSocket resource and the `/` metadata HTTP route, so the real driver can not be running at the same time.

+You can control the mocked driver version via the `--driverVersion` flag.